 Photos: Rescued rabbits get Christmas home at PNE

 Seventy-five rabbits who faced euthanasia if they remained at the University of Victoria's "rabbit-free zone" will stay at the PNE over the holidays before being transferred to an animal sanctuary in Washington.
 Pictured is Carmina Gooch, founder and president of the Rabbit Advocacy Group of BC, with Johnny the rabbit.
 Photograph by: Nick Procaylo, PNG Photo Gallery

 December 29, 2010 While the rabbits at the PNE are being well taken care of by a group of volunteers, donations to help with spay/neuter and medical bills, transportation, and other costs are needed.
 Thanks to The Province newspaper for bringing attention to the bunnies: Vet bills adding up for rabbit rescue.
 Kind-hearted individuals have responded to the story.
-If you’d like to help with donations of money or supplies, visit www.uvicrabbitrescue.com or email firstname.lastname@example.org More rabbits have arrived tonight!
+If you’d like to help with donations of money or supplies, visit www.uvicrabbitrescue.com (no longer active) or email firstname.lastname@example.org More rabbits have arrived tonight!

 Rona and Farrah need a little extra care, so they are being attended to in Gooch’s home.

 January 13, 2011 The PNE rabbits are thriving under the care of volunteers, with almost half of them being sterilized.
 Tom Smith, UVic director of facilities management, said the University is considering going rabbit-free, rather than keeping 200 animals on campus, as was the original plan.
 We are in support of this, but would hope that there would be another resolution, other than having the rabbits “dispatched” because Ministry permits to relocate them to sanctuaries expire at the end of March.